-7 | Page NMHC CDBG-DR Workforce Development
+7 Page NMHC CDBG Policies and Pr -DR Workforce Development rocedures COMMONWEALTH REGISTER VOLUME 43 NUMBER 02 FEBRUARY 28, 2021 PAGE 045398

-Policies and Procedures Policies and Procedures

-COMMONWEALTH REGISTER

-VOLUME 43

-NUMBER 02

-FEBRUARY 28, 2021

-PAGE 045056

 3.3 Meeting National Objective

 All CDBG-DR activities must meet a national objective.
 The WDTP will meet requirements for the LMI national objective utilizing the LMI limited clientele category.
 Services provided under this category serve a specific clientele, rather than providing services to all persons in a geographic area.
 The WDTP will meet the LMI clientele category by serving LMI individuals as determined by family size and income.
 At least 51 percent of individuals served must meet LMI requirements based on total household income and total household size for the program to meet the LMI national objective.
 See 24 CFR 570.483 for more information about national objectives.